Glossary of jazz and popular music: B

 A term most used within reggae music to describe an electronic or Hammond organ part of short duration (usually an eighth-note in length) typically played on the second and fourth beats of a 4/4 progression.
 It is most often voiced with a dark and "wet" or reverberated sound, creating an effect that subtly "percolates" within the domain of the rhythm section.

 C

-Some heavy metal electric guitarists use a large number of guitar speaker cabinets to create a powerful, loud stage sound.
+Some heavy metal electric guitarists use a large number of empty guitar speaker cabinets for the visual effect.